GSD

 Configuring the "About" component in ButterCMS.

-Creating the portfolio's skills and works section Components
+Modeling the portfolio’s Skills and Works section components

 The Skills section will include a text field and a list of various technologies.
 To accomplish this, you'll need an array-like structure, which can be achieved using a Repeater.
 A Repeater is a group of content fields that can be replicated on a web page.